-This is the principal source of flood risk to Castlebar.
+This is the principal source of flood risk to Ballina.
 Flooding from rivers and streams is associated with the exceedance of channel capacity during times of heavy rainfall resulting in higher flows.
 The process of flooding from watercourses depends on numerous characteristics associated with the catchment including; geographical location and variation in rainfall, steepness of the channel and surrounding floodplain and infiltration and rate of runoff associated with urban and rural catchments.
 Generally, there are two main types of catchments; large and relatively flat or small and steep, both giving two very different responses during large rainfall events.

-Areas along the Castlebar River, in particular to the east of the town are prone to flooding.
-Flood risk relating to specific areas of Castlebar is discussed in Section 8 and has been used to inform the zoning objectives for the Development Plan.
+Areas along the Moy River, in particular to the west of the town are prone to flooding with Fluvial being the dominant source of flooding south of the Salmon Weir bridge and along Emmet Street.
+Tributaries in the town and environs are all Fluvially dependent.
+Flood risk relating to specific areas of Ballina is discussed in Section 8 and has been used to inform the zoning objectives for the Development Plan.